A Story of Battle-Tested Leadership

 If you consistently gives orders, it creates a passive environment where subordinates are off the hook to lead in their space.
 Even more, David challenges leaders to speak last in meetings, briefs, and training.

-2. Act your way to new thinking.
 The USS Santa Fe struggled with a real morale issue.
 Not unfamiliar to many private organizations, there was little pride in the work being done and the crew retention was strikingly low.

 In fact, the USS Santa Fe retained officers and enlisted personnel, alike, that was well below the Navy fleet averages for submarines.
 Simply put, people did not see a purpose in staying with the navy because of their experience onboard Santa Fe.